kennethlng/tictactoe-multiplayer/README.md

 This is a cross-platform game prototype leveraging Unity and Firebase to create an online, multiplayer turn-based strategy game.

+> This repository is only for the client-side game.
+Please see the repository [tictactoe-multiplayer-server](https://github.com/kennethlng/tictactoe-multiplayer-server) to see the Firebase Cloud Functions server that handles the backend game logic (determing whose turn it is, verifying win conditions).

 ## Stack

 I used Unity for the client-side game, Firebase Firestore for the database, and Firebase Cloud Functions for handling backend logic.
+Since TicTacToe is a turn-based stategy game, players could technically take turns at anytime.
+No real-time multiplayer networking is needed, so I opted to use Firestore as the serverless database.
+The game clients can read and write data directly to Firestore, and Cloud Functions trigger functions will respond to changes in the data and handle the matchmaking and game-winning logic.

 ## Installation